-Viral replication
+Viral and bacterial replication

 Research overview

-Our viral research focuses in particular on understanding the molecular processes that underline RNA replication of RNA-viruses, with the aim of gaining spatiotemporal insight into the molecular mechanisms of RNA-dependent-RNA polymerases (RdRp) responsible for carrying out RNA synthesis.
+Our research on viral replication focuses in particular on understanding the molecular processes that underline RNA replication of RNA-viruses, with the aim of gaining spatiotemporal insight into the molecular mechanisms of RNA-dependent-RNA polymerases (RdRp) responsible for carrying out RNA synthesis.
 In particular, we are interested in assessing how polymerases’ tendency towards misincorporation can be influenced by the presence of 1) RNA structures, 2) specific RNA sequences 3) and/or nucleotide analogs and, as such, provide ways of understanding viral adaptation and evolution, and ultimately contribute to the development of new antivirals.

 Approach